northshorewc/ccr2016/docs/index.md

 Trihalomethanes | TTHM | Chloroform, bromodichloromethane, dibromochloromethan, and bromoform.
 This is a class of disinfection by-products.
 Turbidity | | Turbidiy has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.

+* * *

 ## Regulatory Compliance

 We are proud to report that our system has not violated a maximum contaminant level or any other water quality standard.
 The following tables lists the contaminants that were detected.
 This report may contain up to five years worth of water quality results.
 If tested annually, or more frequently, the results from the most recent year are shown on this report.
 If testing is done less frequently, the results are shown from the most recent testing event.
 Please note that we did not test for radon during 2016 because we were not required to.

+Please note that the meaning of "level found" will vary depending on how many samples were collected in a year and the particular regulation it pertains to.
+If a contaminant was only tested annualy, a single value will be reported as "level found."
+If contaminant was tested more than once during the year, the minimum and maximum values (range) will be reported below the level found in parentheses.
+In most cases, "level found" will be the maximum level detected.

 * * *